eor/STARDUST/README.md

 ## Example runs

 To run STARDUST you will need a SED file and a configuration file.
-A sample configuration files can be found with the source code or in the *tests* directory.
+Sample configuration files can be found with the source code or in the *tests* directory.
 A simulation can be started like this
 ```bash
 user@machine:~/SD_project/$ ./STARDUST my_SD_config
 ```